 - Do you know how to make effective decisions and generate strong buy-in?

 - Are you able to create and evolve product strategy?

 - Do you know what a product strategy is and what its key elements are?

 - Can you describe the business model of your product?

-- Do you know when and how to review, adjust, and change your product roadmap?
+- Do you know when and how to review, adjust, and change your product strategy and product roadmap?

 - Do you know how to prioritise product backlog items?
 Can you state different prioritisation techniques and explain when which is most appropriate?

 - Do you understand how to validate your product including the user experience and the features?
 Do you know when to choose which technique?